M4dGun/t-ui_themes/themes/Dracula_V2/README.md

 <img src="https://github.com/M4dGun/t-ui_themes/blob/main/themes/Dracula_V2/IMG_20220406_103600.jpg" data-canonical-src="https://github.com/M4dGun/t-ui_themes/blob/main/themes/Dracula_V2/IMG_20220406_103600.jpg" width="350" /><br>
 <br>

+**NOTE: If your phone has the notch, disable the fullscreen option, type:**
+> config -set fullscreen false

+and restart t-ui<br>

 📌  It is likely that you will have to change some names of some applications in alias.txt (for example for gallery app, because I use a MIUI OS)<br>